yawaranisde/email-demand-generation-system-b2b/README.md

 ## Overview

-Built a structured email demand generation system that turned email into the highest-performing digital channel for Assurety’s AI and compliance products.
+Built a structured email demand generation system that transformed email into the highest-performing digital channel for Assurety’s AI and compliance products.

 ---

 ## Problem

-Email marketing was unstructured:
+Email marketing lacked structure and visibility:

 - No segmentation
 - No content strategy
-- No visibility into user intent
+- No tracking of user intent
 - No connection between engagement and sales

-Result: Lost pipeline and poor decision-making.
+Result: No reliable pipeline contribution from email.

 ---

 ## Solution

-Designed a 3-layer email system aligned with buyer intent:
+Designed a **3-layer email system aligned with buyer intent**, supported by intent-based tracking.

 - Tier 1 → Thought leadership (awareness)
 - Tier 2 → Testimonials (trust)
 - Tier 3 → Product education (conversion)

-Integrated tracking to measure real engagement and buying signals.
+This created a system that moves users from awareness → consideration → action.

+---

+## How the System Works

+1. Acquire and clean high-intent audience
+2. Deliver stage-based content (education → trust → product)
+3. Track user behavior at each stage
+4. Identify high-intent users
+5. Optimize campaigns based on real engagement signals

 ---